atbcb/usab-uswds/news/_posts/2021-04-20-u-s-access-board-to-host-panel-discussions-on-self-service-transaction-machines-may-19.md

   and ticket kiosks, as part of its next virtual Board meeting on May 19 from 1:00 – 3:15 (ET).
 One panel will include representatives from advocacy organizations who will discuss usability issues and accessibility barriers.
-  Another panel will address . . . "
+  Another panel will . . . "
 image: /images/uploads/sstm-animation.jpg
 tags:
   - board meetings